conor-dowdall/open-case/README.md

 ## Features

-- Add new tasks with a title and description.
+- Add new cases with a title and description.
-- View a list of tasks.
+- View a list of cases.
-- Tasks are persisted in a PostgreSQL database.
+- Cases are persisted in a PostgreSQL database.
 - Uses a RESTful API for communication between the frontend and backend.

 ## Setup